ImSejin/lezhin-comics-downloader/README.md

    (The first line is the version. e.g. 83.0.4103.116)

-3. Download the chrome driver that matches <ins>the version</ins> and your device OS [here](https://chromedriver.chromium.org/downloads) and decompress it.
+3. Download the chrome driver that matches <ins>its version</ins> and your device OS [here](https://chromedriver.chromium.org/downloads) and decompress it.

 4. Check if JRE(or JDK) version is greater than or equal to 8 or install it.